a-vico/cow/README.md

 - Purpose: Free exploration of `milk` and `weights` CSV files.
 Noted some observations and conclusions about the data, including my guess about how to know if a cow is potentially ill.
 - Location: `utils/explore_reports.ipynb`

+# Scalability

+## API
+- To enable capacity for processing high amount of parallel calls efficiently, the API should be moved to a scalable cloud **microservices** paradigm (Kubernetes, Lambdas).
+- Instead of having a single monolitic computing layer acting as a bottleneck, we would have different endpoints in different machines with their own capability to **scale independently**.

+## Data Loading
+- High volume of measurements being pushed in parallel from the API would crash and lock the database.
+- Instead of the API writing directly to the database, it should act as producer to send messages to a **Kafka topic** (or equivalent service like AWS Kinesis, Azure Eventhubs, etc).

+## Storage
+- If the ingestion throughput is **very heavy**, it's best to move to a **NoSQL** cloud database, at least for measurements data, like DynamoDB, CosmosDB, Cassandra.
+- If the throughput is **not that heavy**, we could consider using TimescaleDB, which is a Postgres extension optimized for time-series.
+- If we keep Postgres, we should move to a cloud host like AWS RDS for improved scalability, and also implement **Read Replicas**.

+## Analytics
+- If we setup a **Kafka** topic, we should add a subscription to move the data to a Data Lake as avro/parquet files, where they would get processed and modelled through the Data Lake layers.
+- For cows and sensors data, the API should be used by the Data Lake ingestion processes to import to the landing layer on **daily batches**.
+- If we need a **hot path** to analyse measurements in Real Time, we could consume the topic from a service like Spark Streaming on Databricks, or AWS Firehose.